By Robert Gillis

 Betty Friedman first contacted me about three years ago.
 Betty, a senior resident of the Doolittle Home, wrote saying that she had enjoyed one of my columns.
 I welcomed Betty’s letter; at that time I hadn’t received much written feedback about my work.

 Since then, I’d received more than a few letters from her, and the last one, in June, requested that we meet.
+The request came at an unusually busy time for me, so I planned to meet with her in a few weeks.

 by Robert Gillis Published in the Foxboro Reporter, 8/1997